Peter Gethers

 Peter Gethers (born 1955) is an American publisher, screenwriter and author of television shows, films, newspaper and magazine articles, and novels; he is the author of several books, including the bestseller The Cat Who Went to Paris, published in the UK under the title A Cat Called Norton, the first of the Norton the cat trilogy about his Scottish Fold, Norton.
 He lives in New York City and Sag Harbor, New York.

 Biography

 Born to a Jewish family, Gethers attended the University of California at Berkeley from 1970 to 1972.

-An avid baseball fan, Gethers is a founding member of the first Rotisserie Baseball League, the 1980 group that started the fantasy sports craze.
+Gethers is a baseball fan and was a founding member of the first Rotisserie Baseball League, the 1980 group that started the fantasy sports craze.

 His brother Eric is also a writer, and his father was a television producer.

 Gethers' other works include five novels under the pseudonym of Russell Andrews: Gideon, Icarus, Aphrodite, Midas and Hades.